 1 to examine the report of the Secretary-General and to decide on further policies for improving access to ITU publications, software and databases;

-2 to undertake a holistic study on the costs/benefits of providing other texts of the Union, including the Administrative Regulations of the Union, free online.
+2 to undertake a holistic study on the costs/benefits of providing other texts of the Union, including the Administrative Regulations of the Union, free online;

+3 to open the study of the issues related to free online access to ITU Documents to all ITU members and to submit a report to the next ITU Plenipotentiary conference.

 MOD RCC/73A1/7

-DECISION 12 (Guadalajara, 2010)
+DECISION 12 (REV. BUSAN, 2014)

 Free online access to ITU publications

-The Plenipotentiary Conference of the International Telecommunication Union (Guadalajara, 2010),
+The Plenipotentiary Conference of the International Telecommunication Union (Busan, 2014),

 considering